JonKing93/DASH/doc_source/Tutorial/dash/oop.rst

 Object-Oriented Code
 ====================
 DASH is written in an object-oriented programming (OOP) style, which allows the toolbox to be separated into different components.
 DASH users do not need to be familiar with OOP to use the toolbox.
-However, we use a few OOP terms throughout the workshop, and so we define them here.
+However, we use a few OOP terms throughout the tutorial, and so we define them here.
 We also introduce dot-indexing, which is how DASH users will access different functions in the toolbox.
 A :ref:`glossary <glossary>` of new vocabulary is provided at the bottom of the page.

 Learning Objectives